smudge/decks/railsconf-2022/slides.md

 <!--
 And, look, I'm not on the business side of things.
-I'm just a humble software engineer, and so I'm not gonna try to explain why things work this way.
+I'm just a humble software engineer,

 But if there's one thing I know about B2B businesses, it's that they do a lot of product demos.